chris-lovejoy/medical-pdf-reader/README.md

 Some tests are commented out because they make API calls which cost money, in order to prevent the CI/CD pipeline becoming prohibitively expensive.

-To run these tests locally, you can comment out / remnove the `@pytest.mark.skip()` statements.
+To run these tests locally, you can comment out / remove the `@pytest.mark.skip()` statements.

 In particular, [test_performance.py](./tests/test_performance.py) enables you to quantify the performance of your current model configuration on a [demo example medical record](./data/medical-record.pdf).
 To see more detailed reports of test performance, run:
 ```